saltcute/koice.js/README.md

-Before using this package, you confirm your understanding that, by using this package, you are violating
+Before using this package, you confirm your understanding that, by using this package, you are **violating**
 - Section 3.2.3 or 3.2.5 of the [*KOOK Software Premission and Service Agreement*](https://www.kookapp.cn/protocol.html), and
 - Section *Data Information* or *Abusive Use* of [*KOOK Developer Privacy Policy*](https://developer.kookapp.cn/doc/privacy)

 Your KOOK account could face penalty including, but not limited to,
-- restriction to the access of developer tools and resources
+- **restriction** to the access of developer tools and resources
-- suspension of user account
+- **suspension** of user account

-Use this package at your own risk.
-No warranty is provided.
+Use this package at your own risk. **No warranties** are provided.

 ---